-What is Nipent (pentostatin)?
+What is Nipent?

-Pentostatin is used to treat hairy cell leukemia (a type of blood cancer).
+Nipent is used to treat hairy cell leukemia (a type of blood cancer).

-Pentostatin may also be used for purposes not listed in this medication guide.
+Nipent may also be used for purposes not listed in this medication guide.

-Pentostatin can cause harmful side effects on your kidneys, liver, lungs, or central nervous system.
+Nipent can cause harmful side effects on your kidneys, liver, lungs, or central nervous system.
 Call your doctor at once if you have symptoms such as: swelling, rapid weight gain, little or no urinating, pink or red urine, severe shortness of breath, wheezing, chest pain, cough, vision problems, numbness, tingling, or burning pain.

 weak immune system (caused by disease or by using certain medicines).

-How is pentostatin given?
+How is Nipent given?

 What happens if I miss a dose?